 Adult Speech and Language Therapy Services cover evaluation and therapeutic services that are not otherwise covered by Medicaid State Plan services.
 These services address the speech and language therapy needs of the adult individual that result from his or her developmental disability.
 Adult Speech and Language Therapy Services include the evaluation of speech language, voice, and language communication, auditory processing, and/or aural rehabilitation status.
 Adult Speech and Language Therapy Services also consist of individual/family education, speech language therapy, and therapeutic services for the use of speech-generating devices, including programming and modification.
 Adult Speech and Language Therapy Services are provided by a Georgia licensed speech and language pathologist and by order of a physician.
 These services may be provided in an individual's own or family home, the Speech and Language Pathologist's office, outpatient clinics, facilities in which Community Access or Prevocational Services are provided, Supported Employment work sites, or other community settings specific to community-based therapy goals specified in the Individual Service Plan.
-Adult Speech and Language Therapy Services in the Comprehensive Supports Waiver.
+Adult Speech and Language Therapy Services may not be provided to individuals receiving Community Residential Alternative Services in the Comprehensive Supports Waiver.